This Is This!

-This Is This! is the fourteenth and final studio album by Weather Report, released in June 1986.
+This Is This! is the fourteenth and final studio album by Weather Report, released in August 1986.
 The band thought that it had fulfilled its contract with Columbia Records through the release of the previous album, Sportin' Life.
 This, however, was not the case, and the band had to release one more record.
+It was their only album to feature no compositions by saxophonist Wayne Shorter.

 Track listing

 All tracks are written by Joe Zawinul, except where noted.